smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

 14. Return to the AKS blade in the Azure Portal and select **Configuration** under the **Kubernetes resources** section.
 Select **Secrets** and choose **+ Add**.

-15. In the **Add with YAML** screen, paste following YAML and replace the placeholder with the encoded connection string from your clipboard and choose **Add**.
+15. In the **Add with YAML** screen, paste the following YAML and replace the placeholder with the encoded connection string from your clipboard and choose **Add**.
 Note that YAML is position sensitive so you must ensure indentation is correct when typing or pasting.

     ```yaml
     apiVersion: v1